SRombauts/UEPlasticPlugin/README.md

 #### Unreal default version of the plugin

-An old version of this PlasticSCM plugin has now been integrated in Unreal Engine and is shipping with it since UE4.24 and UE5.0.
+An old version of this PlasticSCM plugin has now been integrated in Unreal Engine and has been shipping with it since UE4.24 and UE5.0.

 Why: This is the easiest way to get started with Plastic SCM in Unreal Engine, but it will always be lagging behind the latest release here.